Fun, Fun, Fun: Recording

 The song was recorded on January 1, 1964, at United Western Recorders Studio 3.
 Vocals and additional overdubs followed on either January 8 or 9.
 An earlier session was cancelled by band manager Murry Wilson, as he had felt dissatisfied with the song.
 Brian rescheduled the session after discovering what happened.

 The stereo and mono mixes stem from the same recording but have a significant difference: the fadeout on the stereo mix fades out early into the song's outro, with the instruments fading away before the vocals (and an overdubbed drum part).
 The mono mix, as heard on the 45 as well as mono copies of Shut Down Volume 2 has an extended outro.

 Release

-The "Fun, Fun, Fun" single backed with "Why Do Fools Fall In Love?" was released in the United States in February 1964.
+The "Fun, Fun, Fun" single backed with "Why Do Fools Fall in Love" was released in the United States in February 1964.
 Cash Box described it as "a contagious steady rock beat" song with a "great teen arrangement."
-The single peaked at the number 5 spot on the Billboard chart.
+The single peaked at the number-five spot on the Billboard chart.
 In the United Kingdom, the single was released in March 1964 through Capitol Records, but failed to chart.

-In Australia, the single peaked at the number 6 position, which was the band's highest charting single in Australia at that time.
-In West Germany, the single became their first single to chart in the country when it peaked at the number 49 position.
-According to various national charts published in Billboard through the 1960s, the single peaked at number 4 in The Philippines (February 1965) with thirteen weeks in its top 10, and spent four weeks at number 3 in Hong Kong (December 1965) with ten weeks in its top 10.
+In Australia, the single peaked at the number-six position, which was the band's highest charting single in Australia at that time.
+In West Germany, the single became their first single to chart in the country when it peaked at the number-49 position.